 - Research and experiment with different styles of intermittent fasting.

 In my experience, intermittent fasting is the quickest way to lose weight.
 But again, I am a hard-gainer.
 So I’d say it was easier for me.
-It might not be the same for you because as I said, we all have different body-type, eating habits, and lifestyles.
+It might not be the same for you because as I said, we all have different body types, eating habits, and lifestyles.
 If you want quick results, try including exercise in your daily routine.
 Cardio and aerobic exercise is highly recommended if you are overweight.
 Go for a jog or at least walk 8,000 steps a day (which is the standard recommended by WHO).
 Sign up for a Zumba class.
 Do some physical activity every day.
-It is not only helpful for weight-loss but also helps prevent heart disease, diabetes, and other types of diseases.
+It is not only helpful for weight loss but also helps prevent heart disease, diabetes, and other types of diseases.

 Another thing that is very important to understand is that you have to quit sugar.
 Sugar is one of the main reasons for being overweight.
 Processed sugar should not be consumed at all.

 Intermittent fasting with daily physical exercise and a sugar-free life will definitely help you lose extra weight.
 Trust me, you will be surprised by the results.
 Give it a go.
-Try intermittent fast and see how it will impact your life for the good.
+Try intermittent fasting and see how it will impact your life for the good.